ARPA funds sought for infrastructure to service industrial park, Fair Oaks Ranch urban center

 People are also reading…

-The city sees the proposed industrial park, which would be a minimum of 2,000 acres, as complementing other nearby employment centers like those at MidAmerica Industrial Park and the ports of Catoosa and Inola.
+The city sees the proposed industrial park, which would be a minimum of 2,000 acres, as complementing other nearby employment centers, including the MidAmerica Industrial Park in Pryor and the ports of Catoosa and Inola.

 “We are really trying to build these clusters in northeast Oklahoma because there is a proven private-sector market for these types of spaces if communities are willing to do the advance work to have them ready for businesses to plug in their facilities,” Bynum said.